microsoft/sqltoolsservice/docs/design/index.md

 ## Message Dispatcher

 The JSON-RPC mechanism is build on a message dispatcher.
 Messages are read from stdio and serialized\deserialized using JSON.Net.
 Message handlers are registered with the dispatcher.
-Ass the messages are processed by the dispatcher queue they are routed to any registered handlers.
+As the messages are processed by the dispatcher queue they are routed to any registered handlers.
 The dispatch queue processes messages serially.